squw/CS338_project/README.md

 https://datasets.imdbws.com/

 # Load Data into MySQL database method:
+First we create a database named "imdb_data" using the command:
+CREATE DATABASE imdb_data;

 Since we have TSV files from IMDB, we choose to use python to load the tables into our MySQL database.
 We use sqlalchemy engine to connect to local mathine Details in 'Load_Data_From_TSV.py'